 For example, many states are reliant on individual income taxes, which are highly volatile and unpredictable, making spending plans no better than shots in the dark.
 In California, for example, capital gains are the state’s biggest revenue source, but the numbers swing wildly: From $17 billion in 2007 to $5 billion in 2009, according to the Milken Institute, a California think tank.
 “This requires very quick adjustments to expenditures that the budgeting process doesn’t permit,” says Ross DeVol, executive director of the institute.

 A solution is to expand the sales tax base so states are less reliant on income taxes, analysts suggest.
 The sales tax base has eroded over years as the economy has become more reliant on the sale of services rather than manufactured goods.
 Goods are subject to the sales tax, while many services are not.
 Online sales have also weakened the sales tax system, because states often can’t collect taxes on them.

 Short of reforms, however, many states could prevent fiscal disasters by building bigger rainy day funds, says Elizabeth McNichol, a senior fellow at the Center on Budget and Policy Priorities.
-While bond rating agencies like to see five percent of a state’s budget set aside for emergencies, six states had no rainy day funds when the recession started, and 21 had less than five percent set aside, says McNichol, who recommends 15 percent as a better target.
+While bond rating agencies like to see 5 percent of a state’s budget in six states had no rainy day funds when the recession started, and 21 had less than 5 percent set aside, says McNichol, who recommends 15 percent as a better target.